Refurbishing: a sustainable alternative

 Refurbishing in a nutshell

-Refurbishing means reconditioning obsolete devices to give them a new life.
+Refurbishing means reconditioning devices to give them a new life.
 Thanks to this process, a smartphone, modem or decoder functions like new again and can therefore get a second life.
 A sustainable alternative because no new device needs to be produced.

 Sustainable business, sustainable consumption